Until recently I have done very little reseach into Terry's family.

 Until April 2019 the Morgan side were firmly behind that proverbial brick wall.
 With only the name of a Canadian soldier it was like looking for a needle in a haystack.

 Frank Morgan, but his initals were GFL Morgan, served with Queens Own Cameron Highlanders of Canada, and crucually he was stationed in Chatham, Kent during summer/autumn 1943 before being posted to Germany and then Holland, but that was all we knew.
-Even the small bundle of letters we have yielded no genealogical clues, and no photograph.
+Even the small bundle of letters we have yielded no genealogical clues other than a letter signed "your loving sister Olive" which I think was probably given to Jean so that she had a contact address in England, but no photograph.

 In 2019 an autosomal DNA test was taken and the results were stunningly good.
-The top three matches are brothers, Terry's half nephews, and one of them has a public tree with enough information to know immediately that at last we had found the correct family.
+The top three matches are brothers, Terry's half nephews, and two of them have public trese with enough information to know immediately that at last we had found the correct family.
 Their father was George Morgan 1938-2008 and his father was

 George Frank Lionel Morgan 1914-1986.